uran-lajci/Book.Scanning.Iterated.Local.Search/README.md

 1. **Destroy Phase**:
    - Randomly selects a subset of signed libraries (1 to 1/3 of total)
    - Removes these libraries from the solution
+   - Destroy size is randomly chosen between 1% and ~33.33% of signed libraries

 2. **Rebuild Phase**:
    - Calculates scores for unsigned libraries based on: